kazimierczak-robert/NeuralPoker/README.md

 1,6,3,6,0.24680000000000002
 </code>
 </pre>
 Card is represented by pair: suit and rank.
-Two pairs are card in hand.
+Two pairs are cards in hand.
 Last number is the probability of winnig.

 Part of the sample training set for the parameter <code>all_cards_no = 6</code>:
 <pre>
 <code>